 The idea of cheating on a diet is very interesting, and very common!
 There are three points I want to bring up about cheating on keto:

-- Nutritional ketosis has the effect of stabilizing your blood sugar so your cravings will be reduced (so you may not be tempted to cheat!).
+- Nutritional ketosis has the effect of stabilizing your blood sugar so your cravings will be reduced.
+As a result, you may not be tempted to cheat!

 - If by cheating you mean eating whatever you want without regard for your macronutrient requirements so that you kick your body out of ketosis, I don’t recommend this.
 The reason is, once you’re out of ketosis your body will again have to burn through the glucose in your bloodstream as well as your glycogen stores before you get back into a state of nutritional ketosis.
 And yes, this takes a few days and you may experience the “keto flu” again!
 Ugh, lol.

-More Delicious Low Carb and Keto Cookie Inspiration:
+More Delicious Low Carb and Keto Cookies to Make

 - Chewy Chocolate Chip Cookies